ethereum-optimism/design-docs/protocol/strict-derivation.md

 at most one staging channel, for which it collects frames, that must arrive in order.

 The following will explore the open design space, presenting options, and propose a solution.
-The principle I would apply to answer open design questions is that the new rules should generally choose the design that leads to faster progess of derivation, even if it means deriving empty batches earlier.
+In order to guide decisions on open design questions, we will consider the _principle of fastest derivation_: the new rules should lead to faster derivation progress where possible, even if it means deriving empty batches earlier.
 Spoiler: Option 1 will always be the proposed option.

 ## Out of order frames

 There's an open design space around how to handle some scenarios for missing or out of order frames:
-- How do we handle incoming _first_ frames while the current channel isn't closed yet?
+- How do we handle "foreign first frames" -- namely, incoming _first_ frames which do not belong to the current channel?
   - Option 1: discard the current channel and open a new one for the given frame.
   - Option 2: discard the foreign frame and wait for the duration of the channel timeout for the next correct frame and only then discard the current staging channel and open a new staging